mapaction/pipeline_mvp/README.md

 ## Code standards

+### EditorConfig

+An `.editorconfig` file is included to configure compatible editors to automatically comply with code standards adopted for this project.

 ### Pre-commit hooks

 This project has adopted a number of code standards to ensure there is consistency across different contributors, and